bbauska/W3Cx-5of5/README.md

 3.  }
 </pre>

-This method is fine, but  you will not be able to attach multiple <b>listener</b> functions.
-If you need to do this, use the version shown below.
+<p>This method is fine, but  you will not be able to attach
+multiple <b>listener</b> functions.
+If you need to do this, use the version shown below.</p>

 <h4><b>Method #3: register a callback to the event listener with the addEventListener method (preferred  method)</b></h4>